 Many of the modern engagement ring designs that you will see in retail stores and online, favour the four claw setting style.
 Across many variations, the same simple design applies to most styles.
 Four claws or prongs rise towards the edge of your diamond – the result – a simple, uncluttered setting which shows off the diamond with the least amount of fuss.
 Today’s post takes you through some of the benefits to this exceptionally popular engagement ring style.

 The claws of the engagement ring are functional.
 They are there to keep the diamond in place.
 Reducing the quantity of claws will reduce the security of the diamond.
 Four claw settings offer the least amount of ‘claw’ whilst still retaining the diamond, safely held within the setting.

-2. Complimentary to stone shape
+2. 4 claw settings compliment stone shape

 Consider the square Princess cut diamond.
 If you choose a claw setting, how many claws will you expect there to be?
 Quite simply the shape of the diamond – having 4 corners, decides the amount of claws or prongs.
 Unless the diamond is bar-set or tension-set, most Princess cut diamond engagement rings feature four claw settings.

 3. Simple 4 claw engagement rings allow light into the diamond